MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

 ![Record management settings](../media/record-management-settings.png)

 Then select the **Email templates** tab, and specify whether you want to use just the default email templates, or append your own text to the default template.
-Text and hyperlinks are supported but no other formatting or images.
+Text (all languages) and hyperlinks are supported, but no other formatting or images.

 Example text to append: